 Polygamy was a deeply entrenched privilege of kingship.
 It was a social institution that was so much the norm that it gets scant mention in the Mahavamsa, the ancient chronicle of Sr Lankan history, or any other historic document.

-The king had only one queen-wife who was, without exception, of royal or noble lineage.
+A king such as Kasyapa of Sigiriya, had only one queen-wife who was, without exception, of royal or noble lineage.
 (The only exception was a lady by the name of Mahamatta).
 In addition to the single officially designated queen-wife, kings maintained a number of lesser wives and concubines.
-Being an expensive extravagance to upkeep, the number of women in the king’s household was seen as a measure of his wealth, power and influence.
+Being an expensive extravagance to upkeep, the number of women in the king's household was seen as a measure of his wealth, power and influence.

 The orodha, or the harem, played an important role in society.
 Other than royal relatives, membership in the orodha was temporary.
 The pool of women in the royal harem was continuously refreshed.
 Young princesses and girls of noble birth joined the orodha to cement relationships between the king and local and foreign rulers.
 New entrants were chosen for their youth, beauty or social connections.
 Women from all walks of life could be selected for service in the harem.
 These ranged from princesses from foreign countries, daughters of chieftains and high class families, girls from lower socioeconomic standing offered by their families in the hope of improving their lot, "slave girls" gifted from foreign rulers and others selected for their beauty.
 There is no evidence of direct cohesion or kidnapping.
 Being a member of the king's harem was a badge of honor bringing prestige to her and to her family.
 A woman's worth after service in the king's harem was greatly increased allowing her to marry into the elite families of society.